R-Cardenas/pipelines_clean/README.md

 This will download all the scripts in addition to some test data directly into the input folder so that the pipeline can be tested (The input folder is where your fastq files are to go also.)

 #### 2. Modify the master config file file

 In the home directory of the repo there is a file called master_user_config.yaml.
-This the file you are to edit.
+This is the file you are to edit to configure the pipeline.

 Below is a simplified version of the config file:
 note: hpc 'no' has not yet been configured.
 Pipelines can only be run on the HPC for now.

 ```
 samples: "dna-exome-germline"